 Emerson College Graduate Directing Project with high school youth.

 To identify and engage with communities who lack equitable access to theater arts.
 In partnership with each community we will develop unique, custom, theater-based projects or curriculum to articulate a community’s voice.

-In 2015 Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
-Programming continues.
-She has also taught with the Pittsfield Public School’s high school EOS/Educational Options for Success program and the Pittsfield Schools' Summer Gateways ESL program.
+Currently teaching a "south county" youth acting workshop in Tyringham, MA.
+In 2015- to present, Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
+She has also taught with the Pittsfield Public Schools' high school EOS/Educational Options for Success program and the Pittsfield Schools' Summer Gateways ESL program.

 In August of 2017, Ann produced a community-based, site-specific production of Thornton Wilder's "Our Town" with the residents of Tyringham, MA.
 In addition she is a Youth Mentor at Pittsfield Community Connection in Pittsfield.
 In 2015/16 Ann was a mentor with Multicultural Bridge’s 'Happiness Toolbox' program in Pittsfield, MA.
 Ann served as the Youth Advisor for the city of Pittsfield’s Youth Commission from 2014 to 2016.
 She has also served on the Board of Shakespeare & Company in Lenox, MA.